TeShawnYoung/Suspected-Data-Exfiltration-from-PIPd-Employee/README.md

 ## Summary

 `exfiltratedata.ps1`, launched via `cmd.exe` from `C:\programdata\`, compressed employee data using `7z.exe`, staged the resulting archive in a local "backup" folder, and — in the same second — transmitted data over HTTPS to an Azure Blob Storage endpoint (`sacyberrangedanger.blob.core.windows.net`).
 An earlier connection from the same process to a second storage account (`sacyberrange00.blob.core.windows.net`) at script start may represent an initial test connection or a separate upload and warrants further review.
-The evidence supports that data was both staged and exfiltrated from the host.
+The evidence supports that data was both staged and exfiltrated from the host using a valid exfiltration technique.
+The security team has visibility into and access to both destination storage accounts, so the data did not reach an external or unauthorized third party — but the exfiltration technique itself executed successfully and represents a real detection and access-control gap that needs to be addressed.

 ---

 ## Response Taken

 The system was immediately isolated upon discovering the archiving activity.
 Findings were relayed to the employee's manager.
+Because the destination storage accounts are within the company's own visibility and control, the exfiltrated data did not reach an external party — but this does not lessen the severity of an employee deliberately staging and transmitting company data without authorization.
 Recommended next steps:

-- Escalate to HR/Legal given confirmed data exfiltration by an employee on a PIP.
+- Escalate to HR/Legal given confirmed unauthorized data exfiltration by an employee on a PIP.
-- Identify the owner/access scope of the `sacyberrangedanger.blob.core.windows.net` and `sacyberrange00.blob.core.windows.net` storage accounts, and determine whether they are attacker-controlled, personal, or otherwise unauthorized.
+- Confirm who created and controls the `sacyberrangedanger.blob.core.windows.net` and `sacyberrange00.blob.core.windows.net` storage accounts, and whether John had any legitimate business reason to access them.
 - Recover and statically analyze `C:\programdata\exfiltratedata.ps1` (if still present) to confirm exactly what was uploaded and via what method (e.g. SAS token, `Invoke-WebRequest -Method Put`, AzCopy).
 - Identify the source and full contents of `employee-data-temp20260616151350.csv` to scope what data was disclosed.
 - Review `DeviceLogonEvents` and authentication logs for the `ty` account around 11:13–11:15 AM to confirm whether this was interactive (John at the keyboard) or remote/scripted activity.
 - Preserve all EDR data and the isolated VM disk for forensic/legal chain of custody.
+- Revoke or rotate any credentials/SAS tokens used to reach the destination storage accounts to prevent further unauthorized access.

 The team is standing by for further instructions from management.